satwikkansal/wtfpython/README.md

 While some of the examples you see below may not be WTFs in the truest sense, but they'll reveal some of the interesting parts of Python that you might be unaware of.
 I find it a nice way to learn the internals of a programming language, and I think you'll find them interesting as well!

 If you're an experienced Python programmer, you can take it as a challenge to get most of them right in first attempt.
-You may be already familiar with some of these examples, and I might be able to revive sweet old memories of yours being bitten by these gotchas :sweat_smile:
+You may be already familiar with some of these examples, and I might be able to revive sweet old memories of yours being bitten by these gotchas :sweat_smile: And if you're a returning reader, you can learn about the new modifications [here](https://github.com/satwikkansal/wtfpython/releases/).

 So, here we go...